robiulhr/cute-express/docs/api_reference/api_reference_1.x.md

 ### req.body

 Contains key-value pairs of data submitted in the request body.
-By default, it is undefined, and is populated when you use body-parsing middleware such as tinyExpress.json() or tinyExpress.urlencoded().
+By default, it is undefined, and is populated when you use body-parsing middleware such as cuteExpress.json() or cuteExpress.urlencoded().

 :::danger
 As req.body’s shape is based on user-controlled input, all properties and values in this object are untrusted and should be validated before trusting.
 For example, req.body.foo.toString() may fail in multiple ways, for example foo may not be there or may not be a string, and toString may not be a function and instead a string or other user-input.